Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 CT Sinus Scan

-Your doctor has requested a computed tomography scan (CT or CAT) of your sinuses.
-CT scans use X-ray technology and advanced computer analysis to create detailed pictures of the body.
+A computed tomography scan (CT or CAT) of your sinuses uses X-ray technology and advanced computer analysis to create detailed pictures of the sinus.
 A CT of the sinus can help your physician to assess any injury, infection or other abnormalities.
 Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists, led by Barry D. Pressman, MD, Chief of Neuroradiology and Head and Neck Radiology, who focus on these types of scans.

 Before Arriving for Your Procedure